Finding the Beauty in Ugly Apples

 "I thought I wanted to run a high-end restaurant.
 That was the dream when I was younger."

-click this Where do you get your ingredients from?
+check over here Where do you get your ingredients from?
 Is it mostly from farmers?

 Laurel: Yes, as much as possible.
 I try to design what's on my menu based on what I get.
 It's Wisconsin, so in the winter it's hard.
 People have special requests sometimes.
 They want a fresh tomato on a sandwich in November and well...
 I have to find something else.
 But as much as possible, especially on the food cart, I try to use local farmer vegetables and fruits.

-how to order dapoxetine What would you say is the most interesting recipe you've made recently?
+visit this site What would you say is the most interesting recipe you've made recently?

 Laurel: One that stands out, and it's not super recent...
 I think it was actually over the winter.
 It was a recipe I had found for a carrot marmalade.
 It comes from a time when people, especially in the Midwest, wanted something that resembled a marmalade but didn't have access to citrus fruit you know, fifty to a hundred years ago.
 So some smart person came up with a recipe to make a marmalade out of carrots.
 It's really interesting and fun, and then I made the recipe and I liked it.
 But then I ended up with a lot of beets.
 I wondered if you could do something similar, maybe change the spices a little bit and basically make a beet marmalade.
 That one is really, really fun.